 The Final Project must be coordinated and directly supervised by the institution.
 The Final Project should be a single cohesive and integrated project and not a series of separate tasks.
-Final projects must reflect the level of knowledge outlined in the programme syllabus so they will differ significantly for Category A programme to that of a Category B programme, even if delivered by the same institution.
+Final projects must reflect the level of knowledge outlined in the programme syllabus and therefore Category A projects will differ significantly from Category B projects, even if delivered concurrently by the same institution.